Thursday, 22 December 2005

 "Good night, I am really tired, must go back to bed now!"
 I said.
 "Good night" he mumbled after me as I walked towards my room, thankful that it was in another wing of the hotel.

 In the morning, when the airport bus came to pick us up, he didn't even nod at me.
 It was as if we were strangers.
+That is the beauty of confessing to strangers we meet at the airports.
+I hope that talking to me had given him the courage to make decisions about his life.

 Pay to get them printed?
 I felt a little offended.
 Print it because only you want it, no publisher wants it because it won't sell any way.
-It hurt because I thought it was true.
+It hurt me, because I thought it was true.

-There was a comment yesterday.
+Additional Note: There was a comment yesterday.

 I treasure them since they are so rare.
-It is from Arundhati.
+It is from someone called Arundhati.
 Could it be ... for a moment I thought of the fleeting meeting at Delhi airport, a few years ago.
 No, it is not.
 The name of her blog is almost an answer to my "Jo Na Keh Sake" - "Leave it unsaid".
-It is another Arundhati, who writes about silences to answer declarations of love, and about becoming one, merging together with her loved one.

 I prefer being myself and her being herself.
 That way it is more fun.
 I suddenly think of how little time we actually spend together, we are too busy in running all the time.
 Or in writing blogs (only me!).